Hardware and Software Platform Inference: Introduction

 This paper introduces \textbf{hardware and software platform inference (HSPI)} for machine learning, a novel problem formulation for identifying the underlying \GPU{} architecture and potentially the software stack of a (black-box) machine learning model solely by examining its input-output behavior.
 HSPI works by exploiting subtle differences in how different GPUs and software environments perform calculations, which result in unique subtle patterns in the model's output.
 By analyzing these numerical patterns, our proposed classification framework can accurately discern the specific device employed for model inference.
 HSPI has significant implications for ensuring transparency and accountability.
 By enabling buyers to independently verify the hardware used by their providers, HSPI can help establish trust and prevent potential cost-saving measures that might compromise model performance.

 To this end, we introduce two methods: HSPI with Border Inputs (HSPI-BI) and HSPI with Logits Distributions (HSPI-LD).
 We demonstrate the efficacy of these techniques in HSPI under both white-box and black-box setups, extending across both vision and language tasks.
-Our work demonstrates the practicality of HSPI and examines its performance for various models running over diverse device families, showcasing the influence of system optimizations and variations within software and hardware supply chains.

-\textit{Overall, we make the following contributions:} \begin{itemize} \item We define the Hardware and Software Platform Inference (HSPI), detailing the underlying assumptions. \item We introduce two methods: HSPI with Border Inputs (HSPI-BI) and HSPI with Logit Distributions (HSPI-LD), and show their near-perfect success rates in white-box settings distinguishing between quantization levels and high accuracy rates of between $83.9\%$ and $100\%$ for distinguishing between real hardware platforms.
+Overall, we make the following contributions: \begin{itemize} \item We define Hardware and Software Platform Inference (HSPI), detailing the underlying assumptions. \item We introduce two methods: HSPI with Border Inputs (HSPI-BI) and HSPI with Logit Distributions (HSPI-LD), and show their near-perfect success rates in white-box settings distinguishing between quantization levels and high accuracy rates of between $83.9\%$ and $100\%$ for distinguishing between real hardware platforms.
 Our empirical findings also indicate success rates in certain black-box setups that are up to three times higher than random guess accuracy.
 We experiment with both emulated quantization and real \GPU{} hardware. \item We describe the limitations of HSPI in white- and black-box setups and provide a discussion on their potential usage across software and hardware supply chains for transparency and ML governance. \end{itemize}